 3. Magic Christmas in Colmar, France

-Colmar’s picturesque beauty is straight out of a storybook year round, but at Christmas time it’s especially breathtaking with the addition of twinkling lights, cheery decorations and its very own skating rink.
-There are not one but six unique markets located in and all around Old Town, meaning you’ll want to spend a few days there for the full experience.
+What sets Colmar apart are its six unique Christmas markets located in and all around Old Town.
+To soak it in, you’ll want to dedicate a few days to exploring them all.
 And did we mention the food and drink selection?
-From the classic comforts of Spätzle to the sweet Chocolat Viennois drink there are tons of new tastes to discover.
-Exploring, eating and gifting in Colmar is really a treat so here’s the full guide to doing it right.
+From the hearty comforts of Spätzle to the sweet Chocolat Viennois drink, there are tons of new tastes to discover.
+Exploring, eating and gifting in Colmar is a treat, so here’s the full guide to doing it right.

 4. Trento Città del Natale, Italy

-Nestled at the base of the Dolomites, the Piazza Fiera and Piazza Cesare Battisti are decked out for the holidays.
-Renowned for being the “Christmas Town,” Trento’s Città del Natale is a winter paradise with trees and streets covered in classic Christmas lights and nearly a hundred wooden market huts.
-You’ll find the region’s best sheep’s cheese, panettone, hand-carved wooden nativities and glass ornaments all for sale below the 13th-century Buonconsiglio Castle.
+Nestled at the foot of the Dolomites, the Piazza Fiera and Piazza Cesare Battisti come alive for the holidays, earning the town its title as the “Christmas Town.”
+Trento’s Città del Natale is a true winter paradise with its streets and trees decked out in sparkling Christmas lights and nearly 100 wooden market huts filled with festive charm.
+Under the shadow of the 13th-century Buonconsiglio Castle, you’ll find the region’s best sheep’s cheese, panettone, hand-carved wooden nativities and glass ornaments for sale.

 5. Salzburg Christkindlmarkt, Austria

-Salzburg is a city taken straight from one of the most beloved films ever made: “The Sound of Music”.
-As such, it’s become increasingly popular in recent years as it was voted one of the world’s most festive cities to spend Christmas in.
+Salzburg is like stepping into a scene from one of the most beloved films ever made: “The Sound of Music”.
+It’s no wonder this city has earned a reputation as one of the world’s most festive cities to spend Christmas in.

 6. Christmas in Tivoli Gardens, Copenhagen, Denmark